Laser Safety

 is Laser Safety?

-and implementation of lasers to minimize the risk of laser accidents,
+lasers to minimize the risk of laser accidents, especially eye

-especially eye injuries.
-Even relatively small amounts of laser light
+injuries.
+Even relatively small amounts of laser light can lead to

-can lead to permanent eye injuries, so the sales and usages of lasers
+permanent eye injuries, so the sale and usage of all lasers are subject

 3R(3A), Class 3B, Class 4.
 In the USA. it is considered that Class